Crunchyroll Anime Award for Best Action

 The Crunchyroll Anime Award for Best Action is a genre-specific award given at the Crunchyroll Anime Awards since its inaugural edition in 2017.
 It is given for the best action anime series from the previous year.
 Winners are determined through a combined voting process by judges and public voting.

 Mob Psycho 100 by Bones first won the award in 2017.
-In the latest edition in 2025, Solo Leveling by A-1 Pictures won the award.
+In the latest edition in 2026, the second season's Arise from the Shadow of Solo Leveling by A-1 Pictures won the award.

 Winners and nominees

 In the following list, the first titles listed in gold are the winners; those not in gold are nominees, which are listed in alphabetical order.
 The years given are those in which the ceremonies took place.